 Targeted fellowships: The other mechanism to obtain a postdoc position in the lab without an open search is to be awarded a fellowship supporting your position in the lab.
 This can include federal or private foundation fellowships.
 If you are interested in applying for fellowships, please contact Prof O’Connell with a Statement of Interest (no more than one page), a Diversity, Equity, and Inclusion Statement (no more than one page), and your CV.

 We currently do not have any staff positions available.

-Job ads will be advertised here, on the Stanford Careers site, and on twitter.
+Job ads will be advertised here and on the Stanford Careers site.
 Technician positions generally require a CV and a Cover Letter that states why you are interested in the position.
 Individuals invited for an interview are also requested to submit a Diversity, Equity, and Inclusion Statement of no more than one page.